Lixuan0913/LexiGov/README.md

 ## 🚀 Live Demo

-Skip the installation and try LexiGov directly in your browser!
+Try LexiGov directly in your browser!

 <div style="border:1px solid #0366d6; background-color: #f1f8ff; padding:12px; margin:12px 0; border-radius:6px;">
 <b>🌐 Try the App Here:</b><br>
-<a href="https://huggingface.co/spaces/kelly0913xuan/LexiGov" target="_blank" style="color: #0366d6; font-weight: bold; text-decoration: none;">Launch on Hugging Face Spaces ↗</a>
+<a href="https://huggingface.co/spaces/kelly0913xuan/LexiGov" target="_blank" style="color: #0366d6; font-weight: bold; text-decoration: none;">LexiGov ↗</a>
 </div>

+### 💡 Try Asking LexiGov:
+Not sure what to ask?
+Copy and paste any of these test questions to see the AI in action.
+It will automatically reply in the language you use!

+* 🇬🇧 **English:** *"What is dementia?"*
+* 🇲🇾 **Bahasa Melayu :** *"Bagaimana memastikan kesihatan orang tua?"*
+* 🇮🇩 **Bahasa Indonesia (Immigration & Elderly):** *"Apa itu Undang-Undang Keimigrasian?"*

+> ⚠️ **Note:** LexiGov relies on a specific database of provided government documents to answer questions.
+Because this is a demonstration prototype, its current dataset is limited, and it may not be able to answer questions about policies outside of its existing knowledge base!
 ---

 ## ⚙️ Setup Guide